This post may contain affiliate links. Please read our disclosure policy.

-This ooey gooey crock pot apple crisp is spiced to perfection with nutmeg and cinnamon.
-It is a crowd pleaser and super quick and easy to throw together.
-Just let the slow cooker do the work!
+Seasonal crock pot apple crisp is spiced to perfection with nutmeg and cinnamon.
+This crowd-pleaser is quick and easy to throw together!

 Best Apples for Apple Crisp

 Fall means apple season.
 If you’re lucky you have a tree in your yard.
 Otherwise, head to the local farmers market or grocery store for fresh apples.
 You can use any apple you have on hand, but there are some apples better suited for baking than others.

 Here are a few good ones to choose from: